abhinand5/tamil-llama/README.md

-# Tamil-Llama: A Family of LLaMA-based LLMs focused on Tamil Language
+# Tamil-Llama: A Family of LLaMA-based LLMs focused on the Tamil Language

 <img src="assets/introducing_tamil_llama.png" alt="Tamil LLaMA Image" width="300" height="auto">

 ## Description

 This repository contains the code and models for "Tamil-Llama", a project focused on enhancing the performance of language models for the Tamil language.
 It builds upon the open-source LLaMA model, introducing additional Tamil tokens and employing the LoRA methodology for efficient training.
-Please read the technical report for more details.
+Please take a look at the technical report for more details.

 Technical Report: [https://arxiv.org/abs/2311.05845](https://arxiv.org/abs/2311.05845)

-If you appreciate this work and would like to support its continued development, consider [buying me a coffee](https://www.buymeacoffee.com/abhinand.b).
+If you appreciate this work and want to support its continued development, consider [buying me a coffee](https://www.buymeacoffee.com/abhinand.b).
 Your support is invaluable and greatly appreciated.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/abhinand.b)